libremfg/rhize-docs/content/how-to/work-calendars/about-calendars-and-overrides.md

     identifier: about-work-calendars
 ---

-Work calendars represent planned downtime in your operation.
+Work calendars represent planned periods of time in your operation, including shifts, planned shutdowns, or recurring stops for maintenance.
+The Rhize API represents calendars through a `workCalendar` entity and this calendar's associated definitions and entries.
 They provide helpful abstractions for activities such as scheduling and performance analysis.
-The Rhize API represents calendars through a `workCalendar` entity and this calendar's associated definitions and entries.

 Rhize has an optional `calendar` service that periodically queries the Rhize DB for `workCalendarDefinitions`.
 If it finds active definitions and equipment for that period, the service creates work calendar entries and persists the data to a time-series database.